Alberta separatism: 1940s to 1960s: after World War II, monopolies, Alberta gas

 The discovery of vast reserves of oil ushered in a twenty-year period of intense exploration, new discoveries, and rapid expansion of Alberta's oil industry.
 In 1948, Imperial Oil discovered the Redwater oil reserve, 64 km (40 mi.) northeast of Edmonton.
-By 1953 the oil field supported 926 wells and was producing almost 30 percent of the entire province's output.
-In 1949 alone Twelve new oil fields were discovered from the Leduc-Edmonton-Redwater region to the southern Alberta and the extreme northwest Alberta.
+By 1953 the oil field supported 926 wells and was producing almost 30 per cent of the entire province's output.
+In 1949 alone, twelve new oil fields were discovered, from the Leduc-Edmonton-Redwater region to the southern Alberta, as well as in extreme northwestern Alberta.
 Many of the fields were found by Imperial Oil, but other major oil companies, such as British-American oil, Gulf, Anglo-Canadian, and Home Oil, also experienced incredible success.
 But Alberta was still was "heavily rural and bitter with western grievance.
 Freight rates and protectionism made economic diversification in the prairies all but impossible.
 It was said to be cheaper to send cows and grain to be slaughtered in Ontario than it was to ship meat."

-1970s: beginnings of modern separatist ideals

-The modern ideal for a separate Alberta nation began in the 1970s, as a response to Prime Minister Pierre Trudeau's pursuit of bilingualism and Multiculturalism in Canada, and the National Energy Program.
-These programs were seen by many Albertans as an attack on oil resources; the promotion of Liberal "anti-Albertan" values were viewed as a negative influence by many Albertans.

-In 1974, as Quebeckers were discussing separating from Canada, many Albertans also began to consider separation.
-This resulted in some Calgary-based citizens forming the Independent Alberta Association.
-Central to the argument was the fact that Alberta would pay billions of dollars towards Canada, but without political representation equal to that of Central and Eastern Canada.
-Many expressed the opinion that Trudeau would continue his hard federalist stance producing unfavorable results for Western Canada including Alberta and its natural resources.
-Some, like Glenn Morrison, president of Renn Industries, did not agree with Alberta separatism but believed strongly that Alberta needed increased representation in Ottawa and greater provincial autonomy.
-In the end, the Independent Alberta Association did not move beyond association status, and did not form a political party.

-Other influences in the 1970s included two major oil crises: coinciding with the Yom-Kippur War of 1973 and the Iranian Revolution of 1979.
-The first was caused by the decision of the US to support Israel, which in turn caused retaliation by Egypt and Syria, bringing on an oil embargo that resulted in Alberta receiving substantially less price for oil than the global market prices dictated.
-Across North America, long lines could be seen at gas stations, and people started to realize the need to conserve energy resources.

-The second oil crisis of 1979 was again due to decreased oil output, this time in the wake of the Iranian Revolution.
+According to political scientists David Elton and Roger Gibbins, a 1969 provincial poll found that only 5 per cent of those polled "expressed interest in even discussing the merits of separation."